-The contract liabilities relate to the consideration received in advance from customers for berthing contracts, for which revenue is recognised over time.
+- 28.2 The contract liabilities relate to the consideration received in advance from customers for berthing contracts, for which revenue is recognised over time. - 28.3 The deferred income on lease receivable relate to income received on subleased properties which relates to period after 31 December 2019.